material-components/material-components-web/packages/mdc-ripple/README.md

 `util.getMatchesProperty(HTMLElementPrototype) => Function` | Return the correct "matches" property to use on the current browser
 `util.getNormalizedEventCoords(ev, pageOffset, clientRect) => object` | Determines X/Y coordinates of an event normalized for touch events and ripples

-> _NOTE_: The functions `util.supportsCssVariables` and `util.applyPassive` caches their results; `forceRefresh` will force recomputation, but is used mainly for testing and should not be necessary in normal use.
+> _NOTE_: The functions `util.supportsCssVariables` and `util.applyPassive` cache their results; `forceRefresh` will force recomputation, but is used mainly for testing and should not be necessary in normal use.

 ## Caveats